 As women, we perceive others as the source of our self-confidence and give them the power to decide for us.
 That’s why women lose themselves in the relationship easier than men and why men feel like they need to run away to have some space for their thoughts and life (which is, let’s face it, understandable).

-We develop low self-confidence when we base how we feel and our value on others.
+We develop low self-confidence when we base how our value on what others think about us.

 We’ve all been there at some point in life.
-Since being little, we’ve been rewarded when we’re nice, and we obey adults, teachers, and anyone else.
-If we don’t act as we “should” then immediately, we’re labeled as rebellious, ugly, stubborn, or selfish.
+Since being little, we’ve been rewarded when we were nice and obeyed adults, teachers, and anyone else.
+If we don’t act as we “should,” then immediately, we’re labeled as rebellious, ugly, stubborn, or selfish.

-As she wants to win her mother’s approval and love back, she becomes empty inside.
+As she wants to win her mother’s approval and love, she becomes empty inside.
 For she believes that her desires are wrong.

 And this is the world we’re in.
-We’ve been taught to suppress our true selves so we better fit in.
+We’ve been taught to suppress our true selves, so we better fit in.
 Women are wired differently than men.
-Our centerpiece of the universe our others.
+Our centerpiece of the universe is others.
 It’s others who hold a sword above our heads and hearts to decide our worth.

 We’ve traded our happiness and wilderness for acceptance and approval.

-Based on my own experience, there is one lasting and secure way out of the vicious circle.
+Based on my experience, there is one lasting and secure way out of the vicious circle.
 Focus on yourself, your dreams, and how you want to feel regardless of anyone else.
-And don’t pay attention of the accusations of being selfish.
+And don’t pay attention to the accusations of being selfish.

 Selfish is when someone wants you to be as it best suits them.
 Thus the person accusing you of being selfish is very likely the selfish one.
-When you fill your cup first and you feel content and energized then you radiate your kindness and inner beauty on others.
+When you fill your cup first, you feel content and energized then you radiate kindness and inner beauty to others.

 Remember that shining your light heals others.